MediciHouse07/Learning_Records/CA_SO_Micro.md

 - X is metric space with proper property
 - continuity can only be defined on metric space

+# 11

+2023/05/11

+- >= is defined on reals
+- at least as good as can be defined on anything
+- 0340 mins define when a vector is greater than or equal to another vector
+- define a choice behaviour that satisfies condition alpha
+- to prove this statement "at least as good sign iff one vector is greater than or equal to another vector"
+- hunch
+- either this or this is equivalent to either this is true or this is true
+- define a preference relation in a random way

 ----
 Pareto efficiency